bkraemer/Baobab/README.md

 # Baobab
 Data collected on baobab trees in October-November of 2006 in Tarangire National Park, Tanzania.
+These data document bark stripping by African Elephants.

-#Baobab selection methods
+#Baobab selection methods.
 Various roads across Tarangire national park were selected based on the proximity to our field camp.
 While walking along each road, the nearest Baobab tree was sampled every 500 m.
 The elevation, latitude and longitude were measured using a GPS device.